Volusia County Assault & Battery Lawyer

 Charged with assault?
 Call (386) 277-1166 -- available 24/7 to speak with an experienced assault lawyer in DeLand at Williams Legal.

-What Is Considered Battery?
+What is Battery?

 Battery is the act of physically touching another person without their consent with the intent of causing physical harm according to Florida Statute Section 784.03, b.
 In Florida, battery charges are classified as simple battery, felony battery, and aggravated battery.

-What is a Simple Battery Charge?
+What is Simple Battery?

 Simple battery is a first degree misdemeanor.
 It is causing bodily harm by touching or striking another person intentionally, without the targeted person's consent.
 This charge does not involve a weapon, domestic violence, or injury.
 An injury is not required -- intentionally touching someone against their will is sufficient.